Maleka Charles

 Yeah!
 Yeah.”

-No sooner had he finished singing and then humming again, than a friend who seemed totally consumed by the song, burst into a short poem to add life on the song.
+No sooner had he finished singing and returned to humming, than a friend, completely captivated by the melody, recited a short poem to breathe new life into the song.

 “Where is Umangobe?